Creating Two-Way Streams

 Start with entering stream details:

-• leave it Customized to be able to choose a specific Sender ID from available ones in each request
+leave it Customized to be able to choose a specific Sender ID from the 350available ones in each request

 Click Save & Next to proceed to the next step.

 You can also enable the Demo Sending option to create a demo channel that simulates messaging flows without sending real messages.
-This option can be useful for testing and development use cases and is available for any stream type.
+This option is available for any stream type and can be useful for testing and development use cases.

 Enabling the Demo Sending option